ALPL

 Alkaline phosphatase, tissue-nonspecific isozyme (TNAP) is an enzyme that in humans is encoded by the ALPL gene.
+Its chemical formula is:C_{2916}H_{4587}O_{1110}N_{707}S_{19}P_{2}.

 TNAP catalyses the breakdown of pyrophosphate (an extracellular inhibitor of hydroxyapatite precipitation).
 It is secreted into the osteoid by osteoblasts to allow bone mineralization to take place.

 Function

 There are at least four distinct but related alkaline phosphatases: intestinal, placental, placental-like, and liver/bone/kidney (tissue-nonspecific).
 The first three are located together on chromosome 2, whereas the tissue-nonspecific form is located on chromosome 1.
 The product of this gene is a membrane-bound glycosylated enzyme that is expressed in a variety of tissues and is, therefore, referred to as the tissue-nonspecific form of the enzyme.
 A proposed function of this form of the enzyme is in regulating matrix mineralization through its ability to degrade mineralization-inhibiting pyrophosphate.
 Mice that lack a functional form of this enzyme (gene knockout mice) show abnormal skeletal and dental development including a mineralization deficiency called osteomalacia/odontomalacia (hypomineralization of bones and teeth).
 Humans with inactivating mutations in the ALPL gene likewise have variable degrees of mineralization defects depending on the location of the mutation in the ALPL gene.